-The mountains that you will see include Mt.
+The mountains that you will see on the Rosalie Trail include Mt.
 Bierstadt (14,060ft.), Mt.
 Evans (14,264 ft.), Geneva Mtn.
 (12,335 ft.) and others to the northwest.
 Straight ahead to the east is Mt.
 Bierstadt a very popular, “easy” fourteener.
 Many hikers, expert and beginner alike love this area.

 Restrooms available at parking lot.